 - Quality, not quantity: the aim of any snaring programme should be to set fewer snares efficiently rather than large numbers indiscriminately.
 The efficiency of snaring is dependent on how well you can set a snare. - You must not set a snare without the permission of the owner or occupier of the land. - To hold, not kill: snares must only be used as a restraining (holding) device.

-The purpose of the snare is to hold the fox and avoid causing unnecessary suffering while the fox is held, until it can be killed humanely.
-Shooting with an appropriate firearm is a recognised method of humanely dispatching foxes.
+The purpose of the snare is to hold the fox and avoid causing unnecessary suffering whilst the fox is held, until it can be killed humanely.
+Shooting with an appropriate firearm is a recognised method of humanely dispatching foxes. - You must only use a free-running snare which is defined, for the purpose of this Code, as a wire loop that relaxes when the fox stops pulling. - Welsh Government considers a self-locking snare to be a wire loop that does not relax when the fox stops pulling.
+You must never set a self-locking snare as this is illegal.

-- You must only use a free-running snare which is defined, for the purpose of this Code, as a wire loop that relaxes when the fox stops pulling. - Defra considers a self-locking snare to be a wire loop that does not relax when the fox stops pulling.
-You must never set a self-locking snare as this is illegal. - Snares must be attached to a firmly fixed anchor, designed not to entangle the snare or to harm any animals caught.
+- Snares must be attached to a firmly fixed anchor, designed not to entangle the snare or to harm any animals caught.
 Drag snares must not be used. - You must never set snares on runs where there is evidence of regular recent use by non-target species such as badgers, deer, otters, farm livestock and domestic animals, as they may be caught or injured by the snare. - Knowledge of the tracks, trails and signs of both target and non-target species is essential.
-If you are not competent in identifying the tracks, trails and signs of non-target species, you must not set snares. - Always use a Code compliant snare, as illustrated and described on pages 9 and 10. - By law, snares must be inspected at least once every day, however, this Code recommends that snares are inspected twice daily.
-As most captures are made at night it is recommended that you inspect your snares as soon after sunrise as is practicable.
-A further inspection should be carried out later in the day to ensure that your snares are in position for the night, and that any daytime captures are dealt with promptly.
+If you are not competent in identifying the tracks, trails and signs of non-target species, you must not set snares.